DefNotAvg/Craigslist-Monitor/README.md

 ## To-Do

-- [ ] Add support for searches with multiple pages of results
+- [x] Add support for searches with multiple pages of results
+- [ ] Allow parameters such as maxPrice to be set for each query
 - [ ] Add support for more support parameters
 - [ ] Update README with examples